Purging And Maintenance

 What line speeds can modern cable extrusion machines achieve?

 Modern single-layer lines achieve 800–1,200 m/min for conductors under 2.5 mm².
-Sai Extrumech's EEL 20 series achieves up to 1,200 m/min.
+Modern Sai Extrumech single-layer lines achieve 800–1,200 m/min for building wire.
 Multi-layer or larger conductor lines run at 200–400 m/min.

 How does automation improve cable extrusion quality?